shaikhahmed/Gesture-Recognition-1/README.md

 Gesture-Recognition-1
 =====================

-The latest version is in Gesture-Recognition-2, with more predefined gestures and more accurate results.
+The latest version is in Gesture-Recognition-SVM, with more predefined gestures and more accurate results.
 Feel free to download and try it out, enjoy~

 ###To use the code: